-This light, bright lemon blueberry loaf cake is packed with flavor from fresh lemons + blueberries along with an easy homemade lemon glaze.
-Made in one-bowl with Greek yogurt & oil for a super moist texture, it’s perfect for breakfast, an afternoon treat, or a light dessert.
+This light, bright lemon blueberry loaf cake is packed with flavor from fresh lemon juice and blueberries along with an easy homemade lemon glaze.
+Made in one-bowl with Greek yogurt and oil for a super moist texture, it’s perfect for breakfast, an afternoon treat, or a light dessert.

 Two stacked slices of glazed blueberry cake on a cooling rack next to the rest of the loaf cake.